joshuacox/mkTrojanHorse/README.md

 ### Usage

+First put up a ssh host that both you and the raspberryPi are keyed for, log in from both to ensure it is added to known_hosts etc

-Just just use the default recipe
+Then just just use the default recipe

 ```
 make trojan